top of page

 "Rocks had become the main feature of the landscape, some standing in clusters as though meeting to discuss the intrusion of two fly-like human beings on their territory.
 Some were in long ridges, like petrified railway carriages.
 Some had mats of tussock on their heads like wigs.
 It was desert country, steep country, a mad kind of country, only fit for madmen in search of gold."

-Content considerations: Johnie finds a dead person in a tent, Tatey likes to gamble and the word 'bitch' is used once.
+Content Considerations: Johnie encounters a dead body in a tent, Tatey gambles freely, and the word “bitch” appears once.

 bottom of page